nkabbara/nkabbara.github.io/docs/how-are-you.md

 _This is purely subjective.
 It's not philosophy_

 When you think of yourself, you probably envision a You at the bullseye of a circle that's made up of different parts.
-Their totality is what makes you who you are now.
+You may think of their totality as what makes you who you are now.

-You might envision a phisical part that requires you to do some daily exercise, a spiritual part that has you meditate, a professional part that begs you to show up on time everyday.
-Etc...
+The most common representation of this view has a physical part with some health related activies that you must do.
+Like exercise three times a week and eat healthy.
+A spiritual part that advices you to meditate and take walks in nature.
+And several other parts with their corresponding tasks that are supposed to fullfill your existence and reinforce your purpose.

-This is a very common view, but it has some problems.
+This common view has some problems.

-**First, it centers _you_ at the middle of it all.** As you workout and meditate and communicate your love consistently over the years, it will increase the resolution of the _you_ in the center.
-You _become_ the fit, contemplative, loving person.
+**First, it centers _you_ in the middle of it all.** As you workout and meditate and do the rest of the activities consistently over the years, it will increase the resolution of the _you_ in the center.
+You _become_ the fit, contemplative person.

 <img src="/assets/hey-you-in-the-middle.png" height="400" style="float: right;">